-In folding both my love for science and the Catholic Faith, I have learned that faith and reason together support and uphold the truth.
-I believe that is the work we do as Catholic educators.
-We teach students to seek truth with humility and fidelity.
-Pope St. John Paul II stated, "Faith and reason are like two wings on which the human spirit rises to the contemplation of truth."
+Pope St. John Paul II stated that "Faith and reason are like two wings on which the human spirit rises to the contemplation of truth."
+The work we do as Catholic educators is to empower our students to use both faith and reason to discern and uphold Truth .
 During this time of cultural shifts and relativity, children are seeking guidance and assurance.
-Jesus proclaimed that He is The Truth.
-As a Catholic school, we are equipped to teach children the truth of our Faith; to empower children to discern truth; and to give children the tools to navigate through a world where truth is waning.
+Jesus has assured us that He is The Truth, The Life and The Way.
+As a Catholic school, we are equipped to give children the tools to know the Love of God and to navigate through a world of wonder and challenges!